 9.1 Send Messages API

 9.1.1 The send event API (https:/api.{environmment}.energydataintegrationplatform.co.uk/ {version}/dip-channel/{IF-xxx}) is used to submit messages to the DIP.
-The full Open API definition can be found in the DIP Swagger.
+The full Open API definition can be found in the DIP Open API Definitions (DIP Swagger).

 9.1.2 The message sender will need to send messages to channel specific endpoints, i.e. all messages need to be of the same IF.
 The messages within a single transaction (API call) can have mixed MPANs.